 - 1. Drastic decline of total global demand - 2.
-A demand shift between vehicle segments drastically faster than Nissan's midterm planning assumptions - 3.
-A demand shift from mature markets to emerging markets drastically faster than Nissan's midterm planning assumptions
+Demand shift between vehicle segments drastically faster than our midterm planning assumptions - 3.
+Demand shift from mature markets to emerging markets drastically faster than our midterm planning assumptions

-The company periodically monitors the impact of these scenarios to secure future profitability and sustainable growth, as well as updating its future lineup plan periodically based on the results.
-To improve the robustness of its product lineup against these risks, the company's main approach is to take the following countermeasures when planning its product strategy:
+We periodically monitor the impact of these scenarios to secure future profitability and sustainable growth, as well as updating our future lineup plan based on the results.

+To improve the robustness of our product lineup against these risks, our main approach is to take the following countermeasures when planning our product strategy:

-- Expand availability of individual products across markets to mitigate the risk of single-market demand fluctuations. - Increase volume and efficiency per product through a consolidation and rationalization of the portfolio to lower the breakeven point and thereby reduce the profit risk of global total industry volume (TIV) declines. - Prepare a more balanced product portfolio meeting needs in a broader range of markets and segments, reducing reliance on specific large markets.
+- Expand availability of individual products across markets to mitigate the risk of single-market demand fluctuations. - Increase volume and efficiency per product through consolidation and rationalization of our portfolio to lower the break-even point and thereby reduce the profit risk if global total industry volume (TIV) declines. - Prepare a more balanced product portfolio, meeting needs in a broader range of markets and segments and reducing reliance on specific large markets.